fbef0102/Rotoblin-AZMod/README.md

 	* Dead bodies splash with water impact, which causes client fps drop and client crash
 * Tricky fix for surfaces with wrong attributes on linux dedicated servers.
 [Details](https://github.com/Target5150/MoYu_Server_Stupid_Plugins/tree/master/The%20Last%20Stand/l4d_fix_linux_surface)
   * e.g. You won't slide on ice surfaces.
+* Spectate player if OPTIONS->Video->EFFECT DETAIL is low
+  * Because some map objects, tank rocks, items.... can be invisible in player's monitor if EFFECT DETAIL is low

 - - - -
 ### Gameplay / Balance Changes ###